 Few things are as beautiful as a wild backcountry trout.
 Their colors, their willingness to rise, and the places they call home are all worth the effort it takes to find them.

 Waking up at 4am, putting miles on the boots, sleeping on the rocky ground, getting caught in a hail storm with no trees to duck beneath.
-It’s all worth it for some to have a chance at a fish that may only be a few inches long.
+It’s all worth it to have a chance at a fish that may only be a few inches long.

 One of the best things about backcountry lakes is that you can usually walk the entire perimeter.
 With no need to worry about private property along the shore, and very little chance of competing for water with other anglers, it’s often possible to cover the whole lake during a day of fishing.
 Lakes above treeline make this even easier, as there’ll be no obstacles to worry about while casting.

 While lakes may appear uniform at first glance, there’s usually plenty of underwater variety to get fish locked in on a certain area.
 They might hang around just off a shelf, among rocks near shore, or out in open water.